openshift/oadp-operator/docs/design/datamover.md

     * Upstream vs downstream

 ## Summary
+OADP operator currently supports backup and restore of applications backed by CSI volumes.
+It takes advantage of Velero CSI plugin to achieve the same.
+However, these snapshots are local to the Openshift cluster and cannot be recovered if the cluster gets deleted accidentally or if there is a disaster.
+In order to overcome this issue, DataMover is made available for users to store the snapshot in a remote storage.

 ## Motivation

-Create an extensible design to support various data movers.
-Vendors can bring their own data mover controller and implementation, and use that with OADP operator.
+Create an extensible design to support various data movers that can be integrated with OADP operator.
+Vendors should be able to bring their own data mover controller and implementation, and use that with OADP operator.

 ## Goals
 * Create an extensible data mover solution